pgRouting/pgrouting/doc/max_flow/pgr_edgeDisjointPaths.rst

   - Returns EMPTY SET when source and destination are the same, or cannot be reached.
   - The graph can be directed or undirected.
   - One to many, many to one, many to many versions are also supported.
-  - Uses :ref:`pgr_boykovKolmogorov` to calculate the paths.
+  - Uses :doc:`pgr_boykovKolmogorov` to calculate the paths.

 Signature Summary
 -------------------------------------------------------------------------------